 I received my PhD (2012) in Chemical Engineering from Queen's University at Kingston (Canada) with a dissertation relating to the use of spatially non-uniform electric fields for colloidal assembly.
 After graduation, I worked as an NSERC industrial postdoctoral fellow at Greenfield Specialty Alcohols/The University of Western Ontario.
 In September 2014, I joined the Soft Matter, Fluidics and Interfaces (SFI) group at the University of Twente as a postdoctoral fellow working on problems related to transport at microscopic interfaces.
 After approximately a year-and-a-half at the UT, I was promoted to my current position as Assistant Professor in SFI.
 My research interests are related to ion-transport phenomena (electrokinetics), flows over superhydrophobic surfaces and the role of topology/heterogeneity in membrane separations, catalytic processes and electrochemical systems.

-My current research interests relate to three main areas:
+My current research interests relate to the following main areas:

 - Ion-Transport Phenomena (electrokinetics)